liamodwyer/github-pages/_workshop/exploring-history.md

 📌 Another way to call earlier versions is to use the commit identifier which can be retrieved from various commands like `git log`, `git diff` or `git show`.

 📌 There are other commands or methods to undo or revert to earlier versions.
+[This tutorial](https://www.atlassian.com/git/tutorials/undoing-changes) gives a good overview of undo methods.
+For the situation above, `git revert` would be quicker to fix the issue, but the concepts of `checkout` and `HEAD` are quite important in Git so it is good to cover them here.

 📌 The fact that files can be reverted one by one tends to change the way people organize their work.
 If everything is in one large document, it’s hard (but not impossible) to undo changes to the introduction without also undoing changes made later to the conclusion.
 If the introduction and conclusion are stored in separate files, on the other hand, moving backward and forward in time becomes much easier.